back to the MAIN INDEX

 The removal, as well as other refurbishment works during the following years, aimed to improve the traffic along the street.
 In fact during Carnival, in via del Corso the famous Barbary Horse race was held, for which the arch represented undoubtly a dangerous hindrance.
 The only part spared was one of the two panels in relief, taken to the Capitoline Museums, where it is on display.

-The surviving panel features emperor Hadrian and, in the upper part, the glorification of his wife Sabina (d.136 or 137), carried to the heavens by a winged female genius.
+One of the surviving panels features emperor Hadrian holding a speech, while in the other (below, centre) he witnesses the glorification of his wife Sabina, who died in AD 136 or 137, carried to the heavens by a winged female genius.

 the panel featuring Hadrian and Sabina;